Aerial Detection Monitoring

 Insects and diseases are integral components of forest ecosystems.
 They play a critical role in shaping forest lands, nutrient recycling, and small-scale disturbance.
 Disturbances result in changes in the ecosystem function which often means mortality of trees.
 Tree mortality and other forest damage is detected by annual aerial surveys over forested lands.
 The primary purpose of the aerial survey is to create sketch maps of areas containing current year conifer and hardwood mortality, defoliation, and other damage.
-Sketch maps are captured digitally for input to the Region 5 GIS.
-Number of trees and acres with damage are calculated for areas surveyed and reported annually using the methodology described here.
+Number of trees and acres with damage are calculated for areas surveyed and reported annually using the methodology described below.

 Recent tree mortality and currently active non-mortality damage is sketch mapped on a mobile device by an aerial observer flying in a small fixed wing aircraft at ≈1000’ AGL searching for visibly dried and discolored foliage, typically yellow to reddish brown.
 Generally, two observers are onboard the aircraft surveying on opposite sides with about a two-mile swath width for each surveyor.

 Drawn polygons are then attributed with the following: a) damage type, mortality or one of several non-lethal damage types (topkill, defoliation, branch flagging, die back or discoloration) b) percentage category of forest area affected, c) affected tree species and d) probable damage-causing agent (root disease, bark beetles, etc.).